arievdp/flat-cost-calculator/README.md

 # Flat Splitter

 A personal project (work in progress) that splits housing costs between flatmates.
+I built this over a weekend to experiment with Tailwind CSS and social link sharing.

 Flat Splitter uses:
 - Ruby on Rails